-It also looks at structural, community, and personal factors that underpin people’s vulnerability to modern slavery, the development and implementation of anti-slavery policies and how they were adapted to challenges presented by the pandemic, and what measures should be adopted to improve the response during and after the pandemic.
+It also looked at structural, community, and personal factors that underpin people’s vulnerability to modern slavery, the development and implementation of anti-slavery policies and how they were adapted to challenges presented by the pandemic, and what measures should be adopted to improve the response during and after the pandemic.

-The project combines three layers of research and analysis: a comprehensive review of existing and emerging evidence, in-depth interviews with key actors in policy and practice in Sudan and internationally, and a supplementary survey of key stakeholders.
+The project combined three layers of research and analysis: a comprehensive review of existing and emerging evidence, in-depth interviews with key actors in policy and practice in Sudan and internationally, and a supplementary survey of key stakeholders.

 The research is embedded in a longer-term process of political transition in Sudan, providing an opportunity to significantly influence Sudanese anti-slavery policies into the future and to support greater stability and human rights protections in Sudan and in the region more broadly.

 This project was funded as part of the Modern Slavery PEC call for research on the impact of Covid-19 pandemic on modern slavery.